aarondwi/CTE-vs-Explicit-Locking/README.md

 Details
 -----------------------

+The **lock** and **wolock** code style's mimic those of ORM's, in which the data is read from db, updated in the apps, then updated back to the db.
+See ([here](https://github.com/aarondwi/CTE-vs-Explicit-Locking/blob/master/ORMStyleCode.py)) for example

 The code runs in 10 threads
 **cte**: combine all transfer code into 1 sql, resulting in only 1 db-call.
 Locking benefits from Postgres write-lock. __safe and fast__